Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV: Backgrounds

-The behavior of an agent is determined by its policy.
-At each time step $t$, the agent selects an action ${a}_t$ according to a policy $\pi({a}_t|{s}_t)$, which is the probability distribution of the action conditioned on the state $s_t$.
+The behavior of the agent is determined by its policy.
+At each time step $t$, the agent selects its action ${a}_t$ according to a \textit{policy} $\pi({a}_t|{s}_t)$, which is the probability distribution of the action conditioned on the state $s_t$.
 The common objective is to maximize the expected return,